garrettcorn/gatsby-starter-netlify-cms/src/pages/blog/2020-04-05-playground.md

   - code
   - fun
 ---
 I always loved going to the playground as a kid.
 Some activities at the playground can be quite physically challenging, but the challenges never diminished the joy.
-I feel like an important lesson can be learned at the ground.
+I feel like an important lesson can be learned at the playground.
 Never let the difficulty get in the way of the fun.
 If you have a passion for something, pursue it.
-Greatness comes from failing over and over again, learning to embrace and learn from failure is the only way to overcome obstacles and find success.
+Greatness comes from failing over and over again.
+Learning to embrace the failures is the only way to overcome obstacles and find success.

-This is an Example of Code Highlighting Using PrismJS
+This is an example of code highlighting Using PrismJS

 ```go
 import(